goutham80808/cliamp/docs/playlists.md

 ### Podcast / RSS Feed Playlists

 You can save podcast RSS feed URLs in a playlist.
-Add `feed = true` to mark a track as a feed — when played, the feed is resolved into individual episodes instead of being streamed directly.
+Add `feed = true` to mark a track as a feed.
+When played, the feed is resolved into individual episodes instead of being streamed directly.

 ```toml
 # ~/.config/cliamp/playlists/podcasts.toml